rgmf/fit_galgo/README.md

 # About
 This project can be used to parse and get FIT files to get and compute information about:
-- Activities like cycling, running or climbing.
+- Activities like cycling, running, swimming or climbing.
 - Monitoring data from watches like Garmin Fenix 6s.

 After parsing a FIT file the result will be inside Pydantic's models.